Hurst Podiatry Blog

 Differentiating between a fungal toenail infection and other nail conditions can sometimes be tricky, as certain conditions can mimic the symptoms of a fungal infection.
 However, there are a few key signs to look for.

-Fungal toenails often appear thickened, brittle, discolored (usually yellow, white or brown), and may have a distorted shape.
+Fungal toenails often appear thickened, brittle, discoloured (usually yellow, white or brown), and may have a distorted shape.
 They are normally painless infections but if the nail becomes separated from the nail bed, leading to pain and discomfort.

 If you notice any of these symptoms, it’s important to consult a podiatrist for an accurate diagnosis and appropriate treatment.